 Below are the results of some preliminary marbling experiments with homemade indigo watercolor and Maya blue watercolor.

 Column B: pre-mordanted with 1.5 teaspoons aluminum sulfate/pint water

 I did struggle with getting the Maya blue to behave, though it functioned well in previous trials alone and mixed with lake pigments.
 The indigo blue has a beautiful rich hue, and will be useful for mixing dark shades.

 As you can see in the right column, the pre-mordanted paper takes a crisper print with less streaking.
 The question of mordanting for indigo pigments was raised in the wonderful book Marbled Paper: Its History, Techniques, and Patterns:

-- Richard J. Wolfe's Marbled Paper: Its History, Techniques, and Patterns (It's so expensive even I don't own a copy.
-If anybody has a spare, let's barter)
+Richard J. Wolfe's Marbled Paper: Its History, Techniques, and Patterns (It's back in print!!)